egonw/blog/_posts/2007-06-22-archiving-spectra-use-inchi-and-cml.markdown

 ## Use InChI

-This reminded me of a [discussion I had with with Colin](http://chem-bla-ics.blogspot.com/2007/02/rsc-first-publisher-to-go-semantic.html) when he was at the CUBIC, which was about experimental sections.
+This reminded me of a [discussion I had with with Colin <i class="fa-solid fa-recycle fa-xs"></i>](https://chem-bla-ics.linkedchemistry.info/2007/02/01/rsc-first-publisher-to-go-semantic.html) when he was at the CUBIC, which was about experimental sections.
 I proposed that the [InChI](http://www.iupac.org/inchi/) should have a prominent place in the experimental section.
 An important argument for this is that it allows well-defined atom numbering to be used when writing down the NMR bits in that section: the InChI gives a unique numbering, so that the numbering used in the experimental section